 The Directory of Meetings

-The Book of Meetings is an annual publication produced by Britain Yearly Meeting giving details of meetings and other Quaker groups throughout Britain and Ireland.
+The Book of Meetings is a publication produced by Britain Yearly Meeting giving details of meetings and other Quaker groups throughout Britain and Ireland.

 It also includes details of contacts for central work carried out on behalf of meetings by Britain Yearly Meeting, and for some key Quaker organisations around the world.

 Information includes location, addresses and dates and times of Quaker meetings.
-Copies are available from the Quaker Centre bookshop, 020 7663 1030, and new revisions are produced annually.
-Publication is usually late March to April.
+Copies are available from the Quaker Centre bookshop, 020 7663 1030.

 Clerks' monthly information mailings are sent to the clerks or correspondents of local and area Quaker meetings on the last Tuesday of the month.
 Each mailing contains a summary covering letter that suggests appropriate action to take.

 Governance Gold comes with the clerks' monthly mailing and gives brief details of changes to practice or other governance matters of relevance to clerks of local and area meetings.

 - Number 1 December 2014 – Reporting changes of appointment (PDF)

-- February 2015 – Membership transfer and acceptance certificates (PDF)
+- Number 2 February 2015 – Membership transfer and acceptance certificates (PDF)

 - Number 3 March 2015 – Attenders at Yearly Meeting (PDF)

 - Number 4 July 2015 – Prison and court register.
 Replaced by Governance Gold 10

 - Number 5 August 2015 – Quaker records (PDF)